Where to Stash Your Down Payment Savings

 Non Publicly Traded REITS

 Non-Publicly traded REITs are a means to keep a foot in the real estate market.
 Many, like Fundrise have pretty stellar earnings records.
-At the time of writing this post, Fundrise funds have consistently yielded returns from 8%-11% annually.
-They also boast 0 quarters with negative returns, so to date have proven to be much less volatile than the stock market.
+At the time of writing this post, Fundrise funds have consistently yielded returns from 8%-11% annually, with the exception of 2022 which had a dismal return of 1.5% (which compared with the S&P 500 negative return of -18.11% still didn’t look that bad).
+They also boast only 1 quarter with negative returns, so to date have proven to be much less volatile than the stock market.
 With minimum purchases as low as $10, these funds are a nice way to get your foot in the real estate investing door.

 Non-Publicly Traded REITS are real estate investments with company shares that are not listed on a public exchange.
 They allow investors to invest in investments that include office space, multifamily properties, residential developments, farmland, shopping centers, hotels, warehouses, etc. REITs allow investors to diversify their real estate portfolios while benefiting from the experience of seasoned managers.